lclem/lia/src/part1/Semantics.lagda.md

 ### Deduction theorem

-The semantic deduction theorem establishes a close connection between the implication connective `_⇒_`, which is a syntactic object, and entailment `_⊨_`, which is a semantic one.
+The semantic deduction theorem establishes a close connection between the implication connective !ref(Formula)(_⇒_), which is a syntactic object, and entailment !ref(_⊨_), which is a semantic one.
 It consists of two halves.
-The first half shows how to move a formula from the context to the right of `_⊨_`:
+The first half shows how to move a formula from the context to the right of !ref(_⊨_):

 ```
 semDT1 : ∀ Γ φ ψ →